 but now i'd like to shed some light on a similar example in the so-called 'rootkit' domain... in a securityfocus.com article from last year we have the following:

 Jamie Butler: I am a kernel developer and contributor at rootkit.com, where I go by the name Fuzen.
 I really enjoyed working with Greg on the book Rootkits: Subverting the Windows Kernel.
-Most of my time is spent at the bit and byte level.
+Most of my time is spent at the bit and byte level.and

 Jamie Butler: I am not sure of the exact time frame that I learned about rootkits.
 I guess I knew of their existence since the early UNIX Trojan system file replacements.
 However, I did not become active in the research until 2001 when I was working on my Master's degree.
 At that time, I was looking for modifications to the operating system in memory used to hide things.
 After that research, I realized that you could alter data structures directly in kernel memory to hide without modifying any operating system code.
 That is what the FU rootkit, which I wrote, is intended to demonstrate.
-It is not malicious but more proof of a premise.
+It is not malicious but more proof of a premise.and finally

 Greg Hoglund: Not really - I don't spend much time trying to detect rootkits.
 But, I do know that FU is one of the most widely deployed rootkits in the world.
 [It] seems to be the rootkit of choice for spyware and bot networks right now, and I've heard that they don't even bother recompiling the source - that the DLL's found in spyware match the checksum of the precompiled stuff available for download from rootkit.com.
 I think that is kinda lame, these spyware guys don't even bother to use the source.